Update 2021: Links are updated

 Chinese Translation of Children’s Bible Story

-The (Simplified) Chinese translations are available on the wechat blog of 北京福音路德教会 Beijing Evangelical Lutheran Church.
-It is updated daily.
+The (Simplified) Chinese translations (将临期儿童圣经故事) are available on the website of 北京福音路德教会 Beijing Evangelical Lutheran Church and can be downloaded as a PDF (53 pages).

 Accompanying Chinese characters